phoenixframework/phoenix/guides/docs/channels.md

 Conceptually, Channels are pretty simple.
 Clients connect and subscribe to one or more topics, whether that's `public_chat` or `updates:user1`.
-Any message sent on a topic, whether from the server or from a client, is sent to all clients subscribed to that topic, like this:
+Any message sent on a topic, whether from the server or from a client, is sent to all clients subscribed to that topic (including the sender, if it's subscribed), like this:

 <pre>
 <code>